tiffon/take/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Non-CSS selector queries start with ``|`` and continue until the ``;`` character or the line ends.
-There are five non-CSS Selector queries:
+There are five non-CSS selector queries:

--  Element indexes
+-  *Element indexes*

    -  Syntax: an integer